Sant720/sandwich/content/docs/sandwich/core-principles.md

 A great sandwich should retain its form without slippage or dripping from the first bite to the last.
 In sandwich-making, **structural integrity** refers to how well a sandwich **maintains its shape and resists collapse** during handling and eating.

-There are a series of factors than can affect the structural integrity of your sandwich, including moisture, friction between layers, and how pressure is distributed during assembly and consumption.
+There are a series of factors that can affect affect the structural integrity of your sandwich, including moisture, friction between layers, and how pressure is distributed during assembly and consumption.

 ### Moisture